 The best private label products for a new business are small, light and uncomplicated items.
 These are easier to ship and produce, which reduces the risk of complications.
-You should also avoid seasonal products as your costs are unlikely to be limited to the narrow period of time these items sell.
+It is best to avoid seasonal products.
+Your costs are, after all, unlikely to be limited to the narrow period of time these items sell.

 You need to take the time and find the right manufacturer.
-While this model allows you to quickly change suppliers if you are dissatisfied, bad reviews at an early stage can be detrimental to your business.
+If you are dissatisfied with the results, this model allows you to quickly change suppliers.
+However, bad reviews at an early stage can be detrimental to your business.

 What is white label?

 White labelling is when a manufacturer mass-produces a generic product.
-This product is then bought by you and others in bulk and repackaged as your own brand before selling it.
+You and others then buy this product in bulk and repackage it as your own brand before selling it.
 This practice is common in some niche markets, such as electronics and beauty products.

 The importance of your label